hardin47/website/Math158/Notes/04a-process.md

 ### Specifying a model

 Instead of using the `lm()` command, we're going to use the **tidymodels** framework to specify a model.
-In Math 158 we will *always* use "lm", but if you take other applied statistics classes, you'll use different model specifications with the same feature engineering and modeling fitting steps.
+In Math 158 we will *always* use "lm" as the engine, but if you take other applied statistics classes, you'll use different model specifications with the same feature engineering and modeling fitting steps.

 ```r